plone/bobtemplates.plone/docs/templates/addon/view/index.rst

     Adding a View to an existing add-on package.

-With this sub-template, you can add a `View <https://docs.plone.org/develop/plone/views/browserviews.html>`_ to a Plone package.
+With this sub-template, you can add a `View <https://docs.plone.org/develop/plone/views/browserviews.html>`_ to a Plone add-on package.

 First create a Plone add-on package: